boushphong/dsa/2. Competitive Programming Pattern/Monotonic Queue.md

 # Monotonic Queue
 Monotonic stacks are generally used for solving questions of the type - next greater element, next smaller element, previous greater element and previous smaller element.
 Likewise, **Monotonic Queue** can also be used to solve these kind of questions, but it excels at Finding the maximum or minimum element in a **Sliding Window**.
+The maximum or minimum element can be tracked from a single end of the queue.

 # Patterns
 ## Tracking Maximum/Mininum Element of a Fixed Sliding Window